Frequently asked questions

 Guides and downloads

 What sort of imagery is suitable?

-The thermofax process is particularly good for reproducing fine lines, text and marks.
+The thermal screen process can be used for reproducing fine lines, text and marks.
 These are just a few starting points for generating your own images:

 Copyright: if you wish to use artwork that you do not own, please make sure that it is copyright free or that you have permission to use it.

-What do I need to do before I sending my image(s) for processing?
+What do I need to do before I send my image(s) for processing?